aish-19shanbhag/ai-chatbot/README.md

 ## Overview

-The bot classifies user input into a predefined set of intents (`intents.json`), then responds with a matching pre-written response.
-It's a lightweight, from-scratch alternative to embedding-based chatbots — the whole pipeline is a few hundred lines and trains in seconds on CPU.
+The bot classifies user input into a predefined set of intents (intents.json), then responds with a matching pre-written response.
+It's a lightweight, from-scratch alternative to embedding-based chatbots, with a whole pipeline that's a few hundred lines and trains in seconds on CPU.

 ## How It Works